 So you want to create a free resource library?
 I did too, and I was able to create my own without spending a dime.
 So how did I do that?

-When I first started writing my e-book, I knew I wanted to cater to women who were looking to start their own virtual assisting business.
-What I didn’t know is how I would get them to see it and want to download it.
+When I first started my website, I knew I wanted to cater to women who were looking to start their own business.
+What I didn’t know is how I would get them all the valuable information I wanted to share.
 When I decided that I could use it as an opt-in for the email list I wanted to grow, I looked for ways to add it to my site.

 I came across a few different ways to give my subscribers my book, but what really caught my eye was a resource library.
 Much to my disappointment, every single blog post about how to create a free resource library was either;